bastoslufutu-bit/bastoslufutu-bit/README.md

 - 🔭 Currently working on automation and development tools
 - 🌱 Constantly learning and exploring new technologies
-- 💬 Ask me about Python, automation, and software development
+- 💬 Ask me about Python, automation,AI Prompts and software development
 - ⚡ Fun fact: I love turning complex problems into elegant solutions

 ---